Lob tries to maximize snail mail efficiency with another $20M

 You probably still get plenty of snail mail at your home — whether that’s wedding invitations, bills or advertisements for new credit cards.

 But despite all the efforts to kill that snail mail and get it sent directly to an inbox, there really doesn’t yet seem to be a replacement to that experience of getting home and stepping over those letters from businesses (important or otherwise).
-And that’s a business that Lob, a company which wants to create a suite of tools that help businesses upload documents that they can print and immediately mail to various customers, wants to lock up.
+And that’s a business that Lob, a company that wants to create a suite of tools that help businesses upload documents they can print and immediately mail to various customers, wants to lock up.

-To do that, Lob has raised $20 million from Y Combinator’s continuity and former Twitter COO Ali Rowghani is joining the company’s board.
+To do that, Lob has raised $20 million from Y Combinator’s Continuity Fund, and former Twitter COO Ali Rowghani is joining the company’s board.
 Lob today, alongside its snail mail business, is also launching a new service that will help businesses verify that certain addresses exist.
 So anyone trying to ship a package — and make sure a human actually exists at the address — or just trying to figure out that a person lives at the correct physical address could also in theory be a Lob customer without actually having to use its core mail delivery business.
-Lob had to go through a certification process with the U.S. Postal Service to ensure that it was able to get access to that address data, Zhang said.
+Lob had to go through a certification process with the U.S. Postal Service to ensure that it was able to get access to that address data, co-founder Harry Zhang said.

 “If you’re shipping something through an address customers type something wrong, if it’s not correct, they need to make sure it’s verified,” Zhang said.
 “The problem is they’re going through a lot of operational overhead to start creating the mail and then finding out after the fact the mail and packages aren’t actually deliverable.
-If they can pull to the front and set it up so you enter your address and say hey did you mean this, that’s a better experience.”
+If they can pull to the front and set it up so you enter your address and say ‘hey did you mean this,’ that’s a better experience.”

 Businesses provide the address and content in a form like HTML, which is then passed through Lob.
-The company then makes the mail at a location closest to the final destination of the recipient, gets it over to the U.S. Postal Service, and it’s on its way like any normal piece of mail from there.
+The company then makes the mail at a location closest to the final destination of the recipient, gets it over to the U.S. Postal Service and it’s on its way like any normal piece of mail from there.
 By doing that, Lob is able to ensure a quick delivery and also let its business customers know where those pieces of mail are at any time.

 Many businesses may also have to use normal mail for compliance reasons, which can vary on a state-by-state basis, Zhang said.
 For example, some insurance cancellation documents have to be sent through mail, Zhang said.
 At a scale of millions of people, it may be easy for a letter to simply get lost or not make it to the correct person — or just sit on a desk somewhere — and Lob’s goal is to get some insight into how to ensure that mail gets to the right place.